gairal/frank-bo-node/README.md

 ## Commands

-- `yarn build`: Production build generated into ./dist
+- `yarn build`: builds the app for production
 - `yarn dev`: launches a ts-node-dev watcher
 - `yarn lint`: lints the whole sources and tests with eslint
+- `yarn start`: runs the project in production mode
+- `yarn test-cov`: runs Jest tests with coverage
 - `yarn test`: runs Jest tests
-- `yarn test`: runs Jest tests with coverage
-- `yarn start`: runs the project in production mode

 ## To-do